smartfog/fogflow/doc/tutorial/fogflow.md

 # Start Up FogFlow

-for simplicity, we use a single docker compose file to launch all necessary FogFlow components, including the core FogFlow services and also one edge node.
+For simplicity, we use a single docker compose file to launch all necessary FogFlow components, including the core FogFlow services and also one edge node.
 The edge node means one FogFlow Broker and one FogFlow Worker and they are deployed on a physical edge node, such as an IoT Gateway or a raspberry Pi.

 **Prerequisite:** (For both Cloud and Edge node)